newrelic/oma-resource-center/src/content/docs/oma/value-drivers/customer-experience/use-cases/bottom-of-the-funnel-analysis/README_Botf_summary.md

 # Bottom of the funnel summary data queries
+This README is a sub-section of [README.md](README.md).

+## Titles, labels, and general instructions
+Edit line 2 and line 5 to name your dashboard and name the dashboard page.
-Edit the title tile to reflect the bottom of the funnel process shown in the dashboard.
+Edit line 22 to name the bottom of the funnel you are measuring.
+For each query, set ACCOUNT_ID the account that contains the data.
+Typically, all the data is in the same New Relic account but not necessarily.

 ## Conversion Funnel
 Update the Funnel query for your bottom of the funnel process